kevin2hang/Colored_Object_Tracker/README.md

 - Image is filtered using
   - *matrix convolution with box blur*
   - and then *sharpened with a threshold*

+- Desired colors (white parts) are returned to their original color when displayed

 - Circle is drawn on the centers of the clusters

 Framework to implement webcam written by David Dobervich and is **NOT included**